SilentCicero/ethdeploy/README.md

 ## Example

 Checkout the ethdeploy [example](/example/index.js) provided.
-This will deploy a bunch of contracts with an ethdeploy setup and config.
+This will launch a testrpc server (a dummy ethereum api) in the background, and then deploy a bunch of contracts.

 ```
 cd example
 npm install
+(cd node_modules/ethdeploy/ && npm install)
+npm install -g eslint
+node_modules/.bin/testrpc &
+[some initialization of the 'input' address]
-npm run example
+npm run deploy
 ```

 ## CLI